-Number of PEP relationships (and as a % share of all relationships) 31 December 2018 31 December 2017 Customers who are/ are associated with PEPs 112 (0.46%) 57 (0.23%) Of which are foreign PEPs 3 1 Of which are domestic PEPs 109 56
+Number of PEP relationships (and as a % share of all relationships)

+31 December 2019 31 December 2018

+Customers who are/ are associated with PEPs 81 (0.35%) 112 (0.46%)

+Of which are foreign PEPs 3 3

+Of which are domestic PEPs 78 109

-4.6 At the end of 2018, all 15 Financial Advisory Firms confirmed that they screen for PEPs at the start of a business relationship, and screen their customer records on a periodic basis to determine if a customer has become a PEP.
+- 3.6 At the end of 2019, all 16 Financial Advisory Firms confirmed that they screen for PEPs at the start of a business relationship, and screen their customer records on a periodic basis to determine if a customer has become a PEP.
 The frequency of ongoing screening varied but was predominantly either annually or half yearly rather than through automated daily monitoring; this takes into account the more local features of the customer book and the nature of products and services provided.
+This was broadly the same position as reported in 2018. - 3.7 At the end of 2019 Financial Advisory Firms reported 161 higher risk customers (2018: 159); this includes customers who are categorised as being higher risk for reasons other than being a PEP.
+Where firms identify that customers pose a higher risk, either at the outset of a business relationship, or through an event that occurs during the business relationship, they are legally required to conduct enhanced customer due diligence.